carlosdavila91/carlosdavila91.github.io/_posts/2020-07-14-animating-scatterplot.md

     handle.set_sizes([marker_size])
 ```

-We pass a dict to the `handler_map` parameter inside the `plt.legend()` funtion as you can see in the 40th line of the code chunk bellow.
+Then, you have to pass a dict to the `handler_map` parameter inside the `plt.legend()` funtion as you can see in the code chunk bellow.

 ```python